Bear Creek (Rogue River tributary)

-Bear Creek is the name of a stream located entirely within Jackson County, Oregon.
+Bear Creek is the name of a stream located entirely within the Jackson County, Oregon, United States.
 The stream drains approximately 400 mi2 of the Rogue Valley and discharges an annual average of 114 cuft/s into the Rogue River.
 It begins near Emigrant Lake and travels 28.8 mi through the municipalities of Ashland, Talent, Phoenix, Medford, and Central Point.

 History

 Prior to the arrival of settlers in the 1850s, the Bear Creek Valley was home to three Indian tribes; these were the Takelmas, the Latgawas, and the Shastas.
 The scattered camps hunted deer and elk, fished for salmon, raided other tribes, and consumed plums, sunflowers, and root crops.
 When the area was originally settled, the stream was called Si-ku-ptat by the natives and may have been known as Stewart River by settlers.

 Various forced migrations occurred during the 1850s in which almost all of the Native American inhabitants were displaced to Indian Reservations to stop their raids.
 This was completed by 1857.
 Farmers and ranchers continued to acquire land claims, and when the Oregon and California Railroad arrived in 1883, Bear Creek was chosen as the route to follow.